Early Assessment Program

 The Challenge

 More than 60 percent of the nearly 40,000 first-time freshmen admitted to the CSU require remedial education in English, mathematics or both.
 These 25,000 freshmen all have taken the required college preparatory curriculum and earned at least a B grade point average in high school.
 The cost in time and money to these students and to the state is substantial.
-Moreover, these students are confused by seemingly having done the right things in high school only to find out after admission to the CSU that they need further preparation.
+Moreover, these students are confused by seemingly having done the right things in high school, only to find out after admission to the CSU that they need further preparation.

 The Early Assessment Program Consists of Three Components: